rmit-fsd-2025-s1/s4005790-s4013483-a2/README.md

 Tutor:
 - username: tom@tutor.com
 - password: password
+(Note: Feel free to create your own using the 'Create Account' button in the sign in page)

 To add lecturer to a course:
+1. Go to admin page (http://localhost:3002)
+2. Find "Set Lecturer Courses" heading
+3. Choose lecturer and select courses
+4. Click "Set Courses" button

+To add lecturer to a course (without admin):
 1. Go to the database (https://getmysql.com/phpmyadmin/)
 2. Enter in this credentials:
 - Username = S4013483